NEONScience/NEON-Data-Skills/tutorials/R/AOP/AOP-L3-rasters/aop_merge_rasters.md

 Now that we have a general idea of how this function works, from the documentation, let's go ahead and run it, using our imported token.
 For this example, I set the download folder to 'c:/neon/data' and the output folder to 'c:/neon/outputs/2021_MCRA/CHM/'.
 Modify these paths as desired according to your project structure.

+Please heed the following warnings before you run the code:

-WARNING: This function is set so that it does not check the file size before downloading.
-You can change this if desired by changing the check.size parameter in the `makeFullSiteMosaics` function, setting the value to True (check.size=T).
+WARNING: This function is currently set so that it does not check the file size before downloading.
+You can change this, if desired, by either removing the check.size parameter in the the `makeFullSiteMosaics` function, or changing the value for that setting to True (check.size=T).
+This will then stop the function and prompt you to type "y" or "n" to continue the download.
+We recommend changing this if you have limited storage space on your computer, but this will require a manual input to run the full function.

-WARNING: We recommend extending the timeout value when downloading large AOP sites.
-HOW TO DO THIS??
+WARNING: We recommend extending the timeout value when downloading large AOP sites so the connection doesn't stall out before the file finishes downloading.
+To change the timeout, you can use `options`, but be aware that this changes the computer's settings outside of this R environment, so when you do this, be sure to change it back at the end.
+The default timeout is 60 seconds, we recommend changing to 300 seconds (5 minutes).

+    timeout0 <- getOption('timeout')
+    print(timeout0)

+    ## [1] 100

+    options(timeout=300)
+    getOption('timeout')

+    ## [1] 300

     download_folder<-'c:/neon/data'